exhale96/greenkeeper-automower/README.md

 # 🌿 GreenKeeper

+Designed as a capstone project for Rutgers University New Brunswick, ECE Department.
 GreenKeeper is a Raspberry Pi-powered autonomous lawn robot built with computer vision, real-time controls, and a simple GUI for state management.
-It’s designed to map, patrol, and maintain a lawn area using onboard sensors and smart pathing algorithms.
-It was designed as a capstone project for Rutgers University New Brunswick, ECE Department.
+It’s designed to map, patrol, and maintain a lawn area using onboard sensors and smart pathing algorithms, while avoiding obstacles using models like yolov8n and MiDaS.

 ---